 Before I could process what happened, the track that I moved to lit up purple.
 Recognizing it as a warning, I leaped completely off the tracks as the train sped out from a disc to another disc.

 With my car in sight, I ran toward it.
 A red disc of light appeared on the ground beneath it.
 The train erupted from it, sending my car flying as the train drove into the sky through another disc.
 My car landed upside down.

 “Fuck!”
 I screamed.
 “Fuck, fuck, fuck.”

 A fiery disc appeared not far from where the car landed, and the train leaped out of it, like one of those monstrous worms in a sci-fi movie.
+Spheres of purple lights filled the skull’s eye sockets with rage as blue-white flames seeped out of its mouth.
 I rolled to the side – the train narrowly missed me.
 I got back up and continued running.
 I repeatedly looked over my shoulder, watching for the portal to appear.
-Then I looked at my arms and noticed a red glow.
+Then I looked at my arms and noticed a purple glow.
 That’s when I looked up and realized it had opened above me.

 I closed my eyes as the train smashed into me.
 I felt my body being tossed around in a metal box like a ball in a washing machine.
 When the pounding sensation stopped, I opened my eyes.
 I was lying on the floor in the middle of an aisle inside a modern passenger train car, unharmed.
 The smell of the car made me think of brunch.
 There were no other passengers.
 Outside the windows were stars and rolling hills of forests.

 A chime dinged over the speakers, and a cheerful voice announced, “We will arrive at our next destination in 10 years.”

 This week’s short story was brought to you by the following writing prompt: “Your mother told you to never go near the train tracks alone at night.
 You should have listened.”